Website Terms and Conditions

 4.1OG charges a subscription fee to the charity for access to the www.charitycheckout.co.uk service.
 This fee is to be agreed between OG and the charity in connection with first registration, and will vary depending on the annual revenue of the charity.
 The charity agrees to pay this fee in advance either monthly or annually (as agreed) on an ongoing basis, with automatic renewal.
 The charity agrees that if any fees are unpaid for a period of one-month after a due date, then the charity authorises OG to debit the outstanding fee from any donations received by OG for the account of the charity.
 OG or the charity may give notice to cancel their agreement at any time before a renewal, but in the case of any fees due or paid in advance, there shall be no refund.

 5.1Once you have made a donation on our site, you will only be able to request a refund if you contact us on or before the 19th day of the following month.
-We will not charge you a fee for processing any refund if your donation was made through our site.
+We will not charge you a fee for processing any refund if your donation was made through our site and processed by us.
 If your donation was processed using a third party processor and wish to request a refund, then such third party processor may apply charges to process your refund.
+Please see Clause 5.3 below concerning refunds by third party processors.

-5.2If you make a donation through our site and your donation is transferred to your selected charity, you may request a refund by directly contacting the charity you made the donation to.
+5.2If you make a donation through our site that was processed by us and your donation has already been transferred to your selected charity, you may request a refund by directly contacting the charity you made the donation to.
 As referred to under Clause 5.1, we will not be able to refund any of your donations if your request for a refund is communicated to us after the 19th day of the following month.

-5.3When you request a refund for a donation made through a third party processor, we contact the third party processor on your behalf to request your refund for you.
-We are however not responsible for reimbursing your refund.
-We would advise you to contact the relevant processor directly in the event you have any concerns regarding the processing of refunds after we communicate your request for you.
+5.3If you submit to us a refund request for a donation made through a third party processor, we will pass this request on to the third party processor, who will be responsible for making any such refund.
+We are not responsible for making any refund of a donation processed by a third party processor.
+We would advise you to contact the relevant third party processor directly in the event you have any concerns regarding the processing of refunds.

 6.UNAUTHORISED CARD USE